memari-majid/LLM-App-Design/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request for:

+-   New chapters or sections
+-   Corrections or clarifications
+-   Design patterns and case studies
+-   Visual diagrams or implementation examples

 ## 📜 License